-The serrated leaves of the elderberry grow along the twigs in groups of 3-9 leaves.
+The serrated leaves of the elderberry grow along the twigs in groups of 3 to 9 leaves.
 They are aligned with each other in an opposite formation, meaning they do not line up from one side of the stem to the other but are staggered.

 In the spring, the fragrant flowers bloom in small clusters and are a waxy white color.
 These promote the coveted berries in autumn, so it's important to harvest only a portion of the flowers if you also want to enjoy the berries.

 In the garden, elderberry trees enjoy moist, well-drained soil and plenty of sun.
 They can also produce runners, so it's important to remove any unwanted shoots or they will take over your garden.
 You may have to wait 2 to 3 years after planting before your elderberry flowers and fruits.

 Propagating the elderberry is best done by seed as cuttings have a lower success rate.
 Luckily, as many berry-eating birds prove, the seeds take root very well and can produce a very healthy tree.